SEO in 2021 and Beyond

-We’ve all heard about the necessity of having an SEO (Search Engine Optimization) strategy, regardless of what industry we find ourselves in.
+We’ve all heard about the necessity of having a Search Engine Optimization strategy, regardless of what industry we find ourselves in.
 But does SEO really matter?
 Should we really be spending so much time finding keywords, optimizing titles, and investing hours into data analysis — especially when Google algorithm updates are happening around the clock?

 The short answer to that question is YES — SEO really does matter, and it’s still important, especially with all the changes Google has been making recently.